MicrosoftDocs/cpp-docs/docs/standard-library/last-spec-struct.md

 f1_keywords: ["chrono/std::chrono::last_spec"]
 ---

-# last_spec struct
+# `last_spec` struct

-Indicates the last item in a month, such as last day of the week of a month (the last Tuesday of February 2020) or the last day of a month (the last day of April 2019).
+Indicates the last item in a month.
+For example, the last day of the week of a month, such as the last Tuesday of February 2020.
+Or the last day of a month, such as the last day of April 2019.

 ## Syntax